Ousmanerabi/Risk_factors_ITN_Guinea_DHS_2018/README.md

 This repository holds the R code for running the analysis from "Factors associated to the use of insecticide-treated nets in Guinea: an analysis of the 2018 Demographic and Health Survey".

-# How to run the analysis
+# How to run the analyses